Founder Stories

 Watergenics was selected for Rio Tinto Mining Tech Cohort 4 from more than 500 global applications and sits part of a cohort spun out from the likes of Harvard, Cambridge and Stanford.
 That validation did not surprise a founder who had spent years making sure the problem, the product and the market were genuinely aligned before building anything.

-Opening the Right Doors
+Opening (And Jumping Through) The Right Doors

 Certified technology and a clear commercial thesis are a strong foundation.
 Navigating the corporate complexity of the global mining industry is a different challenge however – one that typically takes years to work through without the right relationships.